MAT-file Logging on an SD Card on NXP FRDM-K64F Board

 - Output port

-This example provides you the workflow to enable MAT-file logging on NXP FRDM-K64F board.
+This example provides you with the workflow to enable MAT-file logging and obtain the MAT-file on a Micro SD card mounted on NXP FRDM-K64F board.

 - NXP FRDM-K64F board

 - Micro SD card

 Step 1 - Prepare the Connection and Configure a Simulink Model for MAT-File Logging

 The MAT-file logging needs to be configured on the Simulink model so that the selected signals are logged on the Micro SD card on NXP FRDM-K64F board.

 Tip: To learn how to setup a Simulink model for NXP FRDM-K64F, see Getting Started with Simulink Coder Support Package for NXP FRDM-K64F Board